Ada Marra

 Ada Marra (born Addolorata Marra, March 10, 1973, Paudex, Switzerland) is a Swiss political figure and a member of the Swiss Socialist Party.

-Biography
+Early life and education

-Ada Marra was born in Paudex of Italian parents from Apulia who migrated to Switzerland in the 1960s.
+Marra was born in Paudex of Italian parents from Apulia who migrated to Switzerland in the 1960s.
 She grew up in Paudex and attended a school in Lausanne, then studied at the University of Lausanne, where she obtained a bachelor's degree in political science in 1996.
 In the same year, she obtained Swiss citizenship while retaining the Italian nationality of her parents.

+Political career

-She joined the Swiss Socialist Party in 1997, where she was General Secretary for seven years.
+Marra joined the Swiss Socialist Party in 1997, where she was General Secretary for seven years.